 In 2024, India witnessed the worst form of heat waves, which are attributed to the changing climate.
 Climate change-induced extreme heat is an abstract challenge, and we need to consider it from different perspectives.
 Sweltering cities and abject lack of heat-resilient basic infrastructure highlighted the increased vulnerability of the urban poor.
 A closer look at it through a gender lens shows that women are far more vulnerable to extreme heat, at their workplace and their houses.
 We need to develop a better understanding of vulnerability to extreme heat through a gendered perspective in order to help design better policy responses and create effective heat resilience.

 “The concept of community meetings and workshops has been very empowering but at the same time demanding,” said Leena Eisa.
 Leena is a green development and climate justice activist from Sudan.
-As a leader of SWANA Climate Sirens and SHEActs initiative, she is proud of her Sudanese culture, which values communities and respect for nature.
+As a leader off SWANA Climate Sirens and SHEActs initiative, she is proud of her Sudanese culture, which values communities and respect for nature.
 From this identity, she has developed her passion for climate activism and women’s empowerment.
 However, she also called attention to barriers against women based on cultural practices and beliefs.
 “Sudanese culture, especially the gender roles and expectations of women, lock them out of public space and decision making, hence they cannot fight for their own and other’s rights,” said Leena.
 She said patriarchal norms in society limit women’s participation in decision-making.
 These norms and limited roles prevent women and girls from realizing their full potential and rights.

 “As a woman and displaced person, my ideas and information were always sidelined by those of other knowledgeable people,” Leena said.
-Her experience shows top-down models of participation can limit women’s voices.
+Her experience shows top-down models of participation that can limit women’s voices.
 Making participation meaningful requires addressing power imbalances, such as gender inequality.
 Leena’s leadership, informed by her lived experience of climate displacement and organizing, is a model.

 Women’s participation and leadership are key to addressing gender-based disparities in climate-driven displacement.
 Leena believes in a holistic approach to climate mitigation and adaptation.
 “Climate change and migration are inseparable from each other,” said Leena.
 People working on these issues need to understand the intersectionality of the environment, conflict, and socioeconomic factors like gender.
 Community development and disaster management actors must also ensure and improve women’s access to information and inclusion.
 Leena also emphasized peer support, which is effective in healing displaced women’s trauma.